Speech and Hearing Association of Alabama

 Re: Fees and Penalties

-(Example: Day One is a preconference with separate registration fees; Days Two and Three are the main conference, with its own registration fees.
+(Example: Day One is a preconference with separate registration fees; Days Two and Three are the main conference, with a separate registration fee.
 Even if someone may get a discount for registering for both the preconference and the conference together, these are still considered to be two activities.
 ASHA fees would be $250 for each, and SHAA fees would be $75 for each, for a total of $650.)

 If you miss an ASHA deadline, you will be responsible for any late fees that ASHA may impose.
 Currently, there is a $50 penalty for the first offense (within one calendar year), and a $200 penalty for the second offense.
 Note that ASHA considers SHAA to be the CE provider.
 Therefore, even though it may be your first time to be late with the paperwork, it may be SHAA's second time (e.g., because another entity was late earlier in the year), meaning that the penalty to you would be $200.